Credit from a NZ tertiary institution

 You can apply to have your existing credits from a New Zealand tertiary institution counted towards your UC qualification.

 To be eligible for consideration, normally you must have successfully completed your study within the last five years.
-For more information see the Credit Transfer for Students from New Zealand Institutions Guiding Principles:
+For more information see the Credit Recognition and Transfer Policy

 Value of courses from other NZ universities